 - On an annual cycle, residents in neighborhoods complete an application and submit to the City if a majority have concerns about speeding in their neighborhood. - The City will review applications and select the ones that demonstrate the most need.
-The selected areas will be evaluated to determine the specific issue and best solution via temporary and removable traffic calming measures (which are therefore less expensive and reusable for other neighborhoods), so that a final solution can be tweaked to determine the best permanent installation through real-world trials.
-Temporary traffic calming measures can include traffic cones and barrels, planters, moveable concrete partitions, etc. Permanent traffic calming measures can include road bumps, road lumps, road tables, pedestrian bum-outs, neckdowns, full/partial roadway closures to vehicular traffic, etc. - Priority Locations: based on public comments heard todate, the first roadways in the neighborhood that should be considered are Washington, Eighth, Pleasant, and in coordination with the Boys and Girls Club.
+The selected areas will be evaluated to determine the specific issue and best solution via temporary and removable traffic calming measures (which are therefore less expensive and re-usable for other neighborhoods), so that a final solution can be tweaked to determine the best permanent Temporary traffic calming measures can include traffic cor concrete partitions, etc. Permanent traffic calming measures can include road bumps, road lumps, road tables, pedestrian bum-outs, neckdowns, full/partial roadway closures to vehicular traffic, etc. - Priority Locations: based on public comments heard todate, the first roadways in the neighborhood that should be considered are Washington, Eighth, Pleasant, and in coordination with the Boys and Girls Club.